Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

-A healthy diet that is high in whole, unprocessed plant foods reduces the chance of serious health problems, such as heart attacks, strokes, cancer, type 2 diabetes, and osteoporosis.
+A healthy diet that is rich in whole, unprocessed plant foods reduces the chance of serious health problems, such as heart attacks, strokes, cancer, type 2 diabetes, and osteoporosis.
 It's an excellent diet for everyone.

 Even if the nutrients in food don't reduce asthma attacks directly, they may well prevent them indirectly.
 It's known that a healthy diet boosts the activity of the immune system.
 A strong immune system stands a better chance of fighting and preventing infections that cause respiratory problems.
 Illnesses such as the flu and the common cold can lead to asthma attacks in susceptible people.
 In addition, preventing unhealthy weight gain and obesity with a suitable diet can help to reduce asthma.

 Most asthmatics are well aware of their personal asthma triggers.
 For example, mine are dust mites, the inhalation of cold air, and the presence of respiratory infections.
 An asthmatic should avoid their triggers, even if they're following a healthy diet, and continue to take any prescribed medications to reduce lung inflammation.
 A healthy diet might provide extra protection against asthma attacks, however, and might even enable less medication to be taken.
 Prescribed asthma medications should never be reduced or stopped without a doctor's advice, however, since asthma can be deadly.